 Eligibility for receiving financial assistance at ABAC is determined by comparing the cost of attending college with the ability of the students (and parents or spouse) to satisfy these expenses.
 Cost of attendance is calculated for each of several groups of students at ABAC using criteria such as resident status and living accommodations.
 For each of these student groups, cost of attendance includes anticipated expenses such as room and board, books and supplies, personal expenses, and the ability of the students (and parents or spouse) to contribute to college expenses.
+The ability of the students (and parents or spouse) to contribute to college expenses.
 The ability of the students (and parents or spouse) to contribute to college expenses (also called the Expected Family Contribution) is determined by the U.S. Department of Education using criteria established by that agency.
 Factors used in determining ability to pay include, but are not limited to, all appropriate assets and income (earned and unearned).
 The factors vary from year-to-year.